-Between 24 May and 2 June 1996, the Naval Historical Center's Underwater Archaeology Branch, the Consejo de Arqueologia Subacuatica de Puerto Rico (Puerto Rico Council of Underwater Archaeology), and the Institute of Nautical Archaeologyaundertook a joint project to investigate three unidentified wreck sites in Puerto Rican Waters.
+Between 24 May and 2 June 1996, the Naval History and Heritage Command (NHHC) (formerly the Naval Historical Center) Underwater Archaeology Branch, the Consejo de Arqueologia Subacuatica de Puerto Rico (Puerto Rico Council of Underwater Archaeology), and the Institute of Nautical Archaeology undertook a joint project to investigate three unidentified wreck sites in Puerto Rican Waters.
 All were suspected of being the wrecks of American military craft.
 As part of this cooperative effort, Rich Wills, one of the Underwater Archaeology Branch's nautical archaeologists who was also a member of Institute of Nautical Archaelology's archaeological staff, was temporarily loaned to the Consejo at the request of Dr. Jeronimo Lynn Hall Jaeger, the Underwater Archaeologist for the Territory of Puerto Rico.
 In addition to Rich Wills and Dr. Hall, the Consejo's dive team consisted of archaeologists Richard Fontanez Aldea, Felix Cuevas Guzman, and Juan Vera Vega, and Department of Natural Resources marine biologist James Timber.
 Timber's goal was gathering data on the interaction of wrecks and their environment in their dual capacity as artifical reefs.
 Completing the field team was underwater archaeologist Jemison Beshears, an authority on antique arms and armor with knowledge of Second World War-era U.S. Army Air Force aircraft and aircrew equipment.

 The archaeologists conducted the site assessments with seven general objectives in mind: (1) to locate and record the precise positions of these sites, (2) to visually examine and document the sites, (3) to identify the types of craft represented, if possible, (4) to advise the Consejo regarding how to go about the necessary further archival research required, (5) to identify the wrecks if possible, (6) to assess the sites for any potential presence of unrecovered weapons systems, unexploded ordnance, and/or human remains, and (7) to assess the sites in terms of which one would be the best candidate for nomination as a pilot Department of Natural Resources underwater preserve.
 In the course of this process, all of the sites were visually documented with still and video imaging equipment.